ShalinJain1603/Projects/Argoid/README.md

-Problem Statement
+## Problem Statement

-Predict the list of two other items/products which are frequently bought together whenever an item/product is added to the cart.
+Predict the list of two other items/products which are frequently bought together whenever an item/product is added to the cart.<br>

-DataSet
+## DataSet

 The dataset contains transactions on an e-commerce website between the period Feb 2018 to Feb 2019 from customers across different countries.